Skip to main content

 Ailbhe Rogers and Emma Rothwell

 While the shadow of Bram Stoker’s Dracula looms large in the Irish literary imagination at this time of year, Joseph Sheridan Le Fanu (1814-73) is another writer of ghostly tales and supernatural horror stories who deserves attention.
-Here in the Library we have been uncovering some fantastic sources in the collection that give an insight in his early life and reading material that may have provided inspiration for his work.
+Here in the Library we have been uncovering some fantastic sources in the collection that give an insight into his early life and reading material that may have provided inspiration for his work.

 Header image: Joseph Sheridan Le Fanu, courtesy of the National Gallery of Ireland.